klee91/liri-node-app/README.md

-# liri-node-app
+# LIRI Node Application

-Liri is a Node command line application that takes in a command action/argument and will show media results, specifically for Twitter, Spotify and movies.
+Liri (short for Language Interpretation and Recognition Interface) is a Node command line application that takes in a command action/argument and will show media results, specifically for Twitter, Spotify and movies.
 This application currently has 4 different command actions: 'my-tweets', 'spotify-this-song', 'movie-this' and 'do-what-it-says'.